dsidirop/pfUI-quickcast/README.md

   <br/>- If the mouse hovers over a friendly unit-frame (or toon in the game world), then that friendly unit will be healed.

-  <br/>- If the mouse hovers over an enemy unit-frame (or toon in the game world) that's attacking a friendly unit then that friendly unit will be healed.

-  <br/>- If none of above scenarios applies, then the healing spell will be cast on the currently selected friendly target (if any.)
+  <br/>- Otherwise the healing spell will be cast on the currently selected friendly target (if any.)

-  <br/>- If the currently selected target is hostile, and it's attacking a friendly target, then the healing spell will be cast on said friendly target without changing the currently
-  selected hostile target.

   <br/>- If no suitable target is found in the above cases, the spell will **not** be cast even if you have AutoSelfCast=true in your CVars.
 This behaviour is by design
   the exact opposite to what '/pfcast' does, so that you won't accidentally heal yourself when you meant to heal someone else thus wasting both mana and precious time in a raid context.